scipy-conference/scipy_proceedings/papers/pydra/paper.rst

    The symbol convention as described in :ref:`ndspl1`.
    :label:`ndspl4`

-The second option of mapping the input, when there are multiple fields, is provided by so called *outer splitter*.
-The *outer splitter* creates all combination of the input values, and does not require the lists to have the same lengths.
+The second option of mapping the input, when there are multiple fields, is provided by the *outer splitter*.
+The *outer splitter* creates all combination of the input values and does not require the lists to have the same lengths.
-The *outer splitter* is represented by square brackets, ``[]``:
+The *outer splitter* uses Python's list syntax and is represented by square brackets, ``[]``:

 .. math::
    :type: eqnarray